vllm-project/llm-compressor/examples/quantization_w8a8_fp8/README.md

 # `fp8` Weight and Activation Quantization

-`llm-compressor` supports quantizing weights and activations to `fp8` for memory savings and inference acceleration with `vLLM`
+`llm-compressor` supports quantizing weights and activations to `fp8` for memory savings and inference acceleration with `vllm`

 > `fp8` compuation is supported on Nvidia GPUs with compute capability > 8.9 (Ada Lovelace, Hopper).